ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 ```
 ## [1] "character"
 ```
-Here we tried to put character, numeric and logical data into a single vector so all the values were coerced to "character" data.
+Here we tried to put character, numeric and logical data into a single vector so all the values were coerced to `character` data.

-A "matrix" is the two dimensional version of a vector, it also requires all data to be of the same type.
+A `matrix` is the two dimensional version of a vector, it also requires all data to be of the same type.
 If we combine a character vector and a numeric vector into a matrix, all the data will be coerced to characters: